 The Foundation Studies course also offers the opportunity for students performing at a very high standard in their chosen sport, who wish to study at Loughborough, but do not have the required qualifications due to sporting commitments.
 It is ideal for students who wish to combine their sports training with academic study.
 If you think your sport profile qualifies you to be considered for the elite athletes programme, please contact firstname.lastname@example.org before applying.

-STEMLab is a £17 million investment in new state-of-the-art laboratory facilities and part of a wider £25 million investment in our campus which includes an adjacent student learning and teaching hub.
+STEMLab is a £17 million investment in new state-of-the-art laboratory facilities.
+It is part of a wider £25 million investment in the West Park of our campus which includes the adjacent student learning and teaching hub.

 Our foundation course is taught in-house by University staff.
 As a student on the course you will be a full member the University, with the same access to the Students’ Union, clubs, societies, sports facilities and support departments.

 You will be taught through a combination of lectures, seminars, workshops and tutorials.

 One module from: